scalacenter/scalajs-bundler/manual/src/ornate/cookbook.md

 Often npm dependencies are forked and you may want to use them instead.
 For example `react-sortable-hoc` hasn't been updated in a while and there are forks with useful improvements.
-To use the in `yarn` you often would do
+To use them in `yarn` you often would do:

 ~~~
 yarn add DataDog/react-sortable-hoc